 Exam techniques are also important - this page focuses on techniques to use in the exam room!

-From the August 2017, the information PMI provides to PMP and CAPM exam candidates on their performance is about to improve significantly, see: PMI Exam Scoring Information.
+Since August 2017, the information provided to PMP® and CAPM® exam candidates on their performance is about to improve significantly, see: PMI Exam Scoring Information.

 You cannot be successful in the examination without being good at dealing with the questions.
 A good question answering techniques can add 10% to 15% to your score!
 To help you with your question answering, we have created a complete section dealing with PMI's multi-choice questions.